Using deep learning to construct stochastic local search SAT solvers with performance bounds: Experimental details

-While experimenting with hyperparameters, we have learned that the model leads to the best results when using a batchsize of $1$.
-We have not experimented too much with changing the learning rate.
-However, we have included in our code the possibility to use a dynamic learning rate with an exponential decay since we have seen that this was beneficial for overfitting highly structured small scale problems.
-We are convinced that by tuning the hyperparameters one can further boost the performance of the pre-trained model.
-It seems to be the case that the learning rate has to be adapted when using another dataset.
+While experimenting with hyperparameters, we have learned that the model leads to the best results when using a batch size of $1$.
+We have not experimented too much with other hyperparameters.
+Thus, we are convinced that tuning the hyperparameters can further boost the performance of the pre-trained model.

-To evaluate the resulting model, we ran the oracle-based WalkSAT and MT algorithms on an evaluation set of 2052 instances, also containing an equal number of instances across $n \in [100,200,300]$ and $1 \leq \alpha \leq 4.82$.
-We ran each algorithm for up to $10^6$ steps and a total of $5$ runs per test instance.
-Following Refs.~\cite{yolcu_2019,satenstein}, we evaluated each algorithm using three metrics: i) the average number of steps $\overline{\#}$ before finding a solution, across all instances and runs, ii) the outer median (across instances) over the inner median (across runs) of steps before finding a solution, $M_{1/2}(\#)$, iii) the total fraction $\%$ of solved instances, where we considered an instance solved if \emph{any} of the runs had returned by the time of the cutoff.
-As an additional metric, we measure the average value $\bar{\alpha}$ of $\alpha$ for which an algorithm was able to find a solution.

-We implemented our experiments in Python, using the JAX-framework ~\cite{jax2018github} and its graph extension JRAPH ~\cite{jraph2020github} for the GNN and optimization.
-We implemented the oracle-based SLS algorithms in Rust.
-We ran the experiments on an AWS g4dn.4xlarge instance, using a Deep Learning AMI for Ubuntu 20.04 (ami-094950f08c57b4f62).
-All code and datasets used are made available as part of this publication in a GitHub repository.\footnote{\href{https://github.com/porscheofficial/sls_sat_solving_with_deep_learning}{https://github.com/porscheofficial/sls\_sat\_solving\_with\_deep\_learning}}